blynkkk/blueprints/Particle Quickstart/README.md

 ### Generate Particle Access Token
 The Blynk webhook will need a Particle access token to make a Particle HTTP API call to the Particle cloud function.

-1. Browse to the Particle documentation section [Create a token](https://docs.particle.io/reference/cloud-apis/access-tokens/#create-a-token-browser-based-) (browser based).
+1. Browse to the Particle documentation section [Create a token](https://docs.particle.io/reference/cloud-apis/access-tokens/#create-a-token-browser-based-).
 2. Enter your Particle login email and password into the form.
 If you have MFA (multi-factor authentication) enabled on your account, you will need your MFA code to generate the access token.
 4. Click the **Create token** button to generate a token.
 Keep this token confidential.